 Are corporations authoritarian or democratic?
-Corporations tend to be hierarchical institutions in which workers often feel like they are working within a communist dictatorship, but compared with privately-held companies, corporations are extremely democratic.
+Corporations are hierarchical institutions in which workers often feel like they are working within a communist dictatorship, but compared with privately-held companies, corporations are extremely democratic.
 A privately-held company can be owned by one person who calls all the shots whereas a public corporation is usually owned by thousands or even millions of people who in theory should have a democratic voice in how the corporation is governed.

 Most people don’t think of a corporation as a form of democracy because corporate democracy violates the democratic ideal of one-person, one-vote.
 Corporations are plutocratic democracies where wealthier people get more votes.
 Each shareholder votes as many times as the number of shares she has.

 Just as mass democracies could not exist before the spread of literacy and cheap communication that Gutenberg’s printing press brought about, corporations were impossible for all of history for the same reason.
 It was simply impossible to communicate with numerous voters who were spread across a wide geographic area.
 Even for shareholders with non-voting shares, information flow is crucial because they can still vote with their feet and sell shares in a company that is making bad decisions.
 Nobody would buy shares in a company that doesn’t communicate well about what it is doing.